RoyaHe/royahe.github.io/_pages/about.md

 - Research Assistant at Alan Turing Institute (Jun, 2019 - Sep, 2019)

 # Teaching & Services
+- Reviewing for WWW conference 2025
-- (Reviewing) for COLING 2025
+- Reviewing for COLING 2025
-- (Teaching) Deep Learning Lab 2022/23 at the University of Stuttgart
+- Teaching Deep Learning Lab 2022/23 at the University of Stuttgart
-- (Reviewing) for ACL 2023
+- Reviewing for ACL 2023